-- 1.29.4 See also

-- 1.30 The 'trunk/Identity/Themes/Motifs/Modern/Backgrounds/Xcf' Directory
+1.30 The 'Filesystem/trunk/Identity/Themes/Motifs/Modern/Backgrounds/Xo Directory

-- 1.30.1 Goals

-- ...

-- 1.30.2 Description

-- ...

 In this directory is where you store the project files (e.g, .xcf) of Gimp.
 This directory is not required by 'centos-art' command line interface.
 If you can create a beautiful background images using scalable vector graphics only, then there is no need to use the 'Xcf/' directory to store background projects.
 Of course, you can merge both Gimp and Inkscape power to produce images based on them.
 In this last case you need the 'Xcf/' directory.